Skip over main navigation

 Organ Donation and Transplantation

-On 20 May 2020, the law around organ donation in England was changed to allow more people to save more lives.
+In 2020, the law around organ donation in England changed to allow more people to save more lives.
+Below is a video explaining the law change:

 Watch this animation in British sign language or another language

-The law around organ donation in Scotland changed to an opt-out system on Friday 26th March 2021.
+The law around organ donation in Scotland changed to an opt-out system in 2021.

 Under the new system, all adults aged 16 and over who have not confirmed whether they want to be a donor, will be considered to be willing to donate their organs and tissue when they die, unless they choose to opt-out.